 I'd love a dollar for every time as a TL I'm asked to teach students "how to search" or "search terms" or "searching.
 Once upon a time I complied.
 I've become a bit more bolshie in my old age.
 I now try to engage.
-Engage in a conversation as to what exactly the teaching and learning aim is behind the request.
-You see, we don’t … Continue reading Are we teaching dogs to chase cars?
+Engage in a conversation as to what exactly the teaching and … Continue reading Are we teaching dogs to chase cars?

 I subscribe to way too many Facebook groups.
 I need to stop it actually, they've become like women's magazines.
 But worse.
-You keep seeing the same things come up over and over again, but instead of ignoring them you can actually have a say, which is giving yourself the delusion of helpfulness, but actually the smartest person in the room of Facebook groups is not … Continue reading Educational advice – from Facebook?
+You keep seeing the same things come up over and over again, but instead of ignoring them you can actually have a say, which is giving yourself the delusion of helpfulness, but actually the … Continue reading Educational advice – from Facebook?